-She was voted “Artist of the Month” by Musical America, “Yalie of the Week” by Yale University Yale Alumni Magazine, and a featured artist on Best Buy Inc.'s "Creative Minds" with Minnesota Orchestra performing her orchestral work “In Search of Seasons,” conducted by Osmo Vanska.
+She was voted “Artist of the Month” by Musical America, “Yalie of the Week” by Yale University Yale Alumni Magazine, and a featured artist on Best Buy Inc.'s "Creative Minds" with the Minnesota Orchestra performing her orchestral work “In Search of Seasons,” conducted by Osmo Vanska.

-She was commissioned to write several multimedia dance works, including a piece for the centennial celebration of Peabody Dance Institute, and another for the 30th anniversary of the Hong Kong Academy for Performing Arts in collaboration with the School of Chinese Dance and Contemporary Dance.
-The Interlochen Center for the Arts has commissioned her to create a short film with her own story and music, Color of the Mind, directed by award-winning director Mida Chu (Interlochen alumni) and performed by the Interlochen Center for the Arts Symphonic Band.
-It was an official selection at the Monarch International Film Festival, Montery Bay, California.
+She was commissioned to write several works for dance and film, including a piece for the centennial celebration of Peabody Dance Institute and another for the 30th-anniversary of the Hong Kong Academy for Performing Arts in collaboration with the School of Chinese Dance and Contemporary Dance.
+The Interlochen Center for the Arts has commissioned her to create a short film with her own story and music, “Color of the Mind,” directed by award-winning director Mida Chu (Interlochen alumni) and performed by the Interlochen Center for the Arts Symphonic Band.
+It was an official selection at the Monarch International Film Festival, Monterey Bay, California.